lisongxu/CSCE156-Lab-DB-Basic/readme.md

 ### 3.1 Select your database

-Replace `lxu3` in the following statement with your MySQL user name.
+Replace `lxu3` in the following statement with your MySQL username.

 ```sql
 use lxu3;